Mister Cartoon: Early life

-Machado grew up in the harbour area of the San Pedro neighborhood of Los Angeles.
+Machado grew up in the Harbor Area of the San Pedro neighborhood of Los Angeles.
 His parents were of Mexican heritage, his father grew up in South Tucson, Arizona.
 Machado grew up alongside one sister in a Catholic household.
 The parents owned a print shop together, with his father being a lithographer, they used Heidelbergs for clients that included James Brown.
 Machado's parents encouraged the arts, taking him to art house films and introducing disco and psychedelic rock music at home.
 At age 10 while learning to draw Machado got in trouble at Catholic school for drawing Jesus naked on the cross.
 As a kid Machado would go into the streets with friends and write on the side of school walls and handball courts emulating the quality of art he saw at his parents' shop.

 Machado's nickname 'Cartoon' came from drawing all the time, the 'Mister' was added later in late 1980s to give the appearance of being older than people would expect.
 His first paying job was at age 12 doing illustrations for a client of the print shop his parents owned, which lead to his father regularly giving having him work on logos and menu designs for local restaurants.
 During his youth at elementary school Machado was once featured in the Daily Breeze local newspaper for his illustrative talents.

 Machado attended San Pedro High School, doing illustrations for the banners and newspaper of the school.
 An early inspiration were the graffiti artists LEE and Fab Five Freddy from New York City, after first seeing their work in the music video for Rapture by Blondie.
 Locally the Samoan-American artist named “Dream” from Carson was another inspiration.
 As a way to practice his craft Machado would offer to create murals on large walls that had lots of graffiti to residents in poor neighborhoods, the murals would have imagery like Egyptian hieroglyphs or people sporting a handlebar moustache.